-Thinking about taking the train from Edinburgh to Glasgow Queen Street?
-We’ve got you covered.
+Planning to take the train from Edinburgh to Glasgow Queen Street?
+Look no further.

-If you want to save money, travel Off-Peak – tickets are usually cheaper during quieter times on weekdays and weekends.
+If you want to save money on your train tickets, travel Off-Peak – tickets are usually cheaper during quieter times on weekdays and weekends.
 You can also get a Railcard and save up to 1/3 on eligible journeys for a whole year.
 Use our Journey Planner to compare ticket prices and get the cheapest fares.

 The last train from Edinburgh (Waverley) to Glasgow Queen Street leaves at 23:45.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.